Choose another writer in this calendar: by name: by birthday from the calendar.

 general frame, that suggest individual poems.
 Lawino, a non-literate

-woman, laments her fate in 'My Husband's Tongue is Bitter': "Husband,
+woman, laments her fate in 'My Husband's Tongue is Bitter'.
+Her

 husband Ocol has adopted Western ways, rejected her, and taken another,